 If we were paying someone $2,500 for a blog article, we’d want to be clear on the return we were getting from that.

-Let’s say the article was something which supported our coaching and consulting business.
+Let’s say the article was to support our coaching and consulting business.
 We’d assume we’d also need to promote the article to get enough people to read it.

-So let’s say we put an additional $250 into LinkedIn advertising.
-Say we bid $5 CPC to get 50 clicks on the basis of a 2% conversion rate i.e. one potential client who hires us for a project.
+Say we put an additional $250 into LinkedIn advertising.
+And we bid $5 CPC to get 50 clicks based on a 2% conversion rate i.e. one potential client who hires us for a project.

 If that article generated interest from a client who then engaged us on a project, we’d have a target number of hours we’d need to do with that client before we started making a return on our writing investment.